21mmikes/braindeck/README.md

 The scheduler is an independent implementation of the SM-2 algorithm, written from the published specification and from publicly documented behaviour.
 No source code from Anki or any other application is included in this repository.
-Anki is licensed under AGPL-3.0-or-later; an algorithm is not itself copyrightable, which is why this project carries its own licence.
-Where Anki's documented behaviour informed a decision, the source comments say so.

-Released under the MIT Licence — see `LICENSE`.

 Built with Next.js, React, TypeScript, better-sqlite3 and the Anthropic API.